gravitational/teleport/rfd/0180-sso-as-mfa-method.md

  http://127.0.0.1:60433/f5858c78-75e1-4f3f-b2c5-69e8e76c0ff9
 ```

-If SSO is not the preferred MFA method in the cluster, the user will also be
+If SSO is not the required MFA method in the cluster, the user will also be
 notified of how to add an MFA device for future MFA checks.
 The SSO login
 browser will not be opened automatically in order to draw attention to the
 output.
 The link can still be clicked for easy UX.